meyerhoff20042/throwaway/reflectionswk4.md

 * Vite helps us with front-end tooling.
 They have many features, including:
   * Instant Server Start: This opens a realistic web server that gives you a live preview while you're working on your projects.
   * Lightning-Fast HMR: This updates the preview as soon as you make changes in your code.

+# Reflections

+* Before this class, my experience with terminals and other CLI-based programs was with PowerShell (CIS-178 Administrative Scripting) and Windows's Command Prompt.
+Using Git Bash to make changes to my programs has definitely been a new experience for me, considering my previous classes only required a Blackboard/Brightspace submission and therefore I didn't need to post my work to sites like GitHub.

+* When using Git Bash, it took me some time to learn some of the Git-specific commands and how to utilize them.
+It probably wasn't until Week 2 or 3 that I felt I had a good understanding of the commands that we've discussed so far.
+  I've enjoyed using `npm install` and `npm run dev` when testing websites as that is **way** more convenient than having to refresh a webpage each time I wanted to view my progress.
+The only issue that I've experienced with using `npm` commands is errors with the `package.json` file.
+For example, this repository contains my reflections in MarkDown that I've made since the class started.
+However, I haven't been able to work on these using Git Bash and
+  Visual Studio Code because this repository does not have a `package.json` file.
+I don't know if copying one from another repository would fix the issue, but I'm thinking about giving it a shot after writing this.

+* I think Vite is a nice tool to have when doing web development, and I'm looking forward to using it for future GitHub projects.
+It's nice being able to clone repositories and work on them locally before pushing them back to the origin without all the extra steps that usually come with it.

+* This isn't related to the questions, but I like the idea of using the Office Hours idea for class content.
+My only issue is that when the Screenshare gets desynced it becomes hard to follow what's happening in the video.